m8ttyB/secretmustache/source/posts/2012/06/crested-butte-co.rst

 This summer I was able to telecommute for a month from `Crested Butte, CO`_  (CB) with long-time friend `Jeremy Cerise`_.
 What a great summer of mountain living and trail tromping fun.
-Mornings were spent working from our apartment until we would head out the front door for a lunch-time mountain bike rides.
+Mornings were spent working from our apartment until we would head out the front door for lunch-time mountain bike rides.
 After work in the evenings we would lace up the shoes for hikes or more rides.

 .. image:: /static/images/2012/06/cb_arrival.jpg